 Stolen Paradise (December, 1940)

-Released in December 1940: A 'coming of age' film about a young Catholic boy destined for Priesthood who falls in love with his step-sister and then goes to England to join the R.A.F. to fight in the new war in Europe.
+Released in December 1940: (running time 1 hour and 22 minutes) A 'coming of age' film about a young Catholic boy destined for Priesthood who falls in love with his step-sister and then goes to England to join the R.A.F. to fight in the new war in Europe.

 Directed by Louis J. Gasnier